 Sections 2.7.1-2.7.2.-2.7.3 of the Recommendation require stricter transparency compared to general business practice for the transactions of persons involved in management, control, or closely related persons.
-The compliance rate for these requirements was 85.6%.
-Considering these declarations on conflicts of interests, it is advisable to adopt normative regulations regarding conflicts of interests proposed in Section 2.6, because under appropriate regulations the declarations will be independent of the subjective evaluation of the managing officer concerned but it is based on the provisions of the specific regulatory framework.
+The compliance rate for these requirements was 83.1%.
+The non-compliant companies referred to the absence of such transactions, notwithstanding, the Committee has emphasized on several occasions that non-compliance should only be marked if such transactions were not actually carried out in a transparent manner.

-It can be considered outstanding that compliance rate was 93.3% with the recommendation on the preparing of policies on the flow and handling of insider information and on the controls of insider information.
+It can be considered outstanding that compliance rate was 95.0% with the recommendation on the preparing of policies on the flow and handling of insider information and on the controls of insider information.

 Recommendation / Proposal No. Text of the recommendation/proposal Compliance rate (%) Change (% point) Recommendation 2.7.1 The members of the board of directors / governing board informed the board of directors / governing board and (if applicable) the supervisory board (or the audit committee if a uniform governance system is in place) if they, or individuals they have business relations with, or their relatives have interest in any business transactions of the company (or any subsidiaries thereof) which excludes their independence.
-82.2% 7.2% Recommendation 2.7.2 Transactions and assignments between members of boards/ members of the management/individuals closely associated with them and the company/subsidiaries of the company carried out in accordance with the company's general business practice but applying more stringent transparency rules compared to general business practice, and were they approved.
-84.4% 1.9% Recommendation 2.7.3 The board members informed the supervisory board / audit committee (nominating committee) if they had received an appointment for board membership or management position of a company not belonging to the company Group.
-82.2% 2.2% Recommendation 2.7.4 The board of directors / governing board developed guidelines for the flow of information and the management of insider information within the company, and monitor compliance with them.
-93.3% -1.7%
+75.0% 2.3% Recommendation 2.7.2 Transactions and assignments between members of boards/ members of the management/individuals closely associated with them and the company/subsidiaries of the company carried out in accordance with the company's general business practice but applying more stringent transparency rules compared to general business practice, and were they approved.
+82.5% 9.8% Recommendation 2.7.3 The board members informed the supervisory board / audit committee (nominating committee) if they had received an appointment for board membership or management position of a company not belonging to the company Group.
+80.0% 7.3% Recommendation 2.7.4 The board of directors / governing board developed guidelines for the flow of information and the management of insider information within the company, and monitor compliance with them.
+95.0% -0.5%